-• If the user does not specify any preference file, the default \$HOME/WebSM.pref file is used.
-This user does not have read access to this file or this file contains bad data.
+- You do not have read access to this file or this file contains bad data.
+If you do not specify any preference file, the default \$HOME/WebSM.pref file is used.
 A warning dialog displays and default settings are used.
-The user can select another file with menu option Console -> Save As..., or select the Save the state of the console for the next session option in the Exit Confirmation dialog when exiting a Web-based System Manager session.

-- A user specifies a preference file, but does not have read access to this file, or this file contains bad data.
+You can select another file with menu option Console -> Save As..., or select the Save the state of the console for the next session option in the Exit Confirmation dialog when exiting a Web-based System Manager session. - · You specify a preference file, but do not have read access to this file, or this file contains bad data.
 The same procedures as above apply to these situations.
-The user does not have write access to the saving file.
-A warning dialog displays and the user can select another file with menu option Console Save As..., or exit without saving the preference file. - If the preference-loading process fails, default settings will be used.
-During a Web-based System Manager exit session, the Save the state... option will be unselected to prevent a user from overwriting unintended data.
-The user can select Save the state... to overwrite the selected file.
+You do not have write access to the saving file.
+A warning dialog displays and you can select another file with menu option Console -> Save As..., or exit without saving the preference file. - If the preference-loading process fails, default settings will be used.
+During a Web-based System Manager exit session, the Save the state... option will be unselected to prevent you from overwriting unintended data.
+You can select Save the state... to overwrite the selected file.